Woburn Game Design Schools

 Bachelor of Fine Arts in Media Arts Production - Animation and Motion Media Specialization

 This degree program offers many of the same courses as the Bachelor of Arts in Production program but requires a more concentrated curriculum.
 Students must have a minimum GPA of 3.0 to apply for the BFA program in their junior year.
 They must complete an additional 16 credits in visual and media arts, including two semesters of a BFA production workshop.
 Students must also complete a thesis-level capstone project.

 The university's College of Arts, Media and Design offers eight interdisciplinary bachelor's degree programs, three of which combine game design technology with another field of study.
-These programs require an overall 2.75 GPA to graduate.
-Students also have access to facilities such as the Game User Experience and Design Research Lab, the Developmental Facilities Research Lab and the Creative Industries Instruction Labs.

 This program provides students with an art foundation that they can apply toward a career in game design.
 Courses include drawing, color foundation, still and moving images, animation, game programming, game design, graphic design, web design, game assets and prototyping and game interface design.

 Bachelor of Fine Arts in Games

 Students in this program combine game design classes with the training needed to successfully operate a game studio.
 Coursework includes business modeling and 2D design.
 Game design courses include game programming, society and games, interface design and game theory.
 Students must also complete a game design capstone project.